anandtongle7/BKML/Assignment3/Readme.md

 **Practical Application III: Comparing Classifiers**

+Overview: In this practical application, goal is to compare the performance of the classifierd, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.

     "\n",
-    "Overview: In this practical application, goal is to compare the performance of the classifierd, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.\n", "\n",
     "We will utilize a dataset related to marketing bank products over the telephone.\n", "\n",